prefab-cloud/prefab-cloud-docs-web/docs/tutorials/get-started.md

 ## Use in Code

-To use the flag, all we need to do is initialize a client with the SDK key we created and
+To use the flag, all we need to do is initialize a client with the backend key we created and

 <Tabs groupId="lang">
 <TabItem value="ruby" label="Ruby">